bskinn/flake8-bot/README.md

 List of flake8 Plugin Entry Points
 ==================================

-flake8 uses the `entry_points` mechanism (link) in Python packaging [as the thing that lets plugins register themselves]. flake8 supports [two types, ext, report...what are the differences]
+flake8 uses the Python packaging [`entry_points` mechanism](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins)
+as its hook for [registering plugins](https://flake8.pycqa.org/en/latest/plugin-development/registering-plugins.html).
+It supports two types of plugins: "checkers," which **BLAH**, and "formatters," which **BLOOH**.

+Formatters use the `flake8.report` entry point ...

+Checkers user the `flake8.extension` entry point ...